-RISK SCORIN IG MATRIX Likelihood x Imp act = Risk Score Likelihood 1 2 3 4 5 Descriptor Rare Unlikely Possible Likely Almost Certain Frequency - How often might it/does it happen?
+Likelihood x Impa act = Risk Score Likelihood 1 2 3 4 5 Descriptor Rare Unlikely Possible Likely Almost Certain Frequency - How often might t/does it happen?
 This will probably never happen/recur (except in very exceptional circumstances).
 Do not expect it to happen/recur but it is possible that it may do so.
 It might happen or recur occasionally.
-It will undoubtedly happen/recur, possibly frequently. how many times will the adverse consequence peing assessed actually be realised?)
-Not expected to occur for years.
+It might happen or recur occasionally.
+It will undoubtedly happen/recur possibly frequently. how many times will the adverse consequence Not expected to occur for years.
 Expected to occur at least annually.
 Expected to occur at least monthly.
 Expected to occur at least weekly.
-Expected to occur at least daily. being assessed actually be realised: time-framed descriptors of frequency 5 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Probability - Will it happen or not? what is the chance the adverse consequence will occur in a given reference period?)
-(0-5%) (5-25%) (25-75%) (75-95%) (>95%) used to assign a probability score for risks related to time-limited or one off projects or business objectives.
+Expected to occur at least daily. peing assessed actually be realised?) time-framed descriptors of frequence су Probability - Will it happen or what is the chance the adverse consequence will poccur in a given reference period?)
+(0-5%) (5-25%) (25-75%) (75-95%) (>95%) used to assign a probability score f for risks related to time-limited or on e off projects or business objective s.
 Risk Impact Domains Negligible - 1 Minor - 2 Moderate - 3 Major - 4 Catastrophic - 5 Safety of Patients, Staff or Public Minimal injury requiring no/minimal intervention or treatment.
-Moderate injury requiring professional intervention. • Incident leading to death.
+Moderate injury requiring professional intervention.
+Incident leading to death.
 No time off work.
 Requiring time off work for >3 days Requiring time off work for 4-14 days.
 Requiring time off work for >14 days.
 Multiple permanent injuries or irreversible health effects.
-Increase in length of hospital stay by 1-3 days.
+Increase in length of hospital stay by 4- 3 days.
 15 days.
-Agency reportable incident.
-An event which impacts on a small Increase in length of hospital stay by >15 days.
-Mismanagement of patient care with long-term effects.
-An event which impacts on a large number of patients.
+Agency reportable incident. >15 days.
+Mismanagement of patient care number of patients.
+An event which impacts on a small number of patients. with long-term effects.
 Quality, Complaints or Audit Peripheral element of treatment or service suboptimal.
-Overall treatment or service suboptimal. number of patients.
+Overall treatment or service suboptimal.
 Treatment or service has significantly reduced effectiveness.
-Non-compliance with national standards with significant risk to Totally unacceptable level or qual of treatment/service.
+Non-compliance with national standards with significant risk to Totally unacceptable level or qua of treatment/service.
 Informal complaint/inquiry.
 Formal complaint.
 Formal complaint - patients if unresolved.
 Multiple complaints/ independent review.
 Gross failure of patient safety if findings not acted on.
 Local resolution.
 Escalation.
 Low achievement of performance/delivery requirements.
 Inquest/ombudsman inquiry.
 Single failure to meet internal standards.
 Repeated failure to meet internal standards.
 Critical report.
 Gross failure to meet national standards/performance Minor implications for patient safety if unresolved.
 Reduced performance if unresolved.
 Major patient safety implications if findings are not acted on. requirements.
 Workforce & OD Short-term low staffing level that temporarily reduces service quality Low staffing level that reduces the service quality.
-Late delivery of key objective/ service due to lack of staff.
-Uncertain delivery of key objective/service due to lack of staff.
-Non-delivery of key objective/service due to lack of staff. (< 1 day).
+Late delivery of key objective/ service due to lack of staff. objective/service due to lack of staff. staff. (< 1 day).
 Unsafe staffing level or competence (>1 day).
 Unsafe staffing level or competence (>5 days).
 Ongoing unsafe staffing levels or competence.
 Low staff morale.
 Loss of key staff.
 Loss of several key staff.
 Poor staff attendance for mandatory/key training.
 Very low staff morale.
 No staff attending mandatory/ key training.
-No staff attending mandatory training /key training on an ongoin basis.
+No staff attending mandatory training /key training on an ongoi basis.
 Statutory Duty or Inspections No or minimal impact or breach of guidance/ statutory duty.
 Breach of statutory legislation.
 Single breach in statutory duty.
-Enforcement action Multiple breaches in statutory du 3 Reduced performance levels if unresolved.
-Challenging external recommendations/ improvement Multiple breaches in statutory duty.
-Prosecution. notice.
+Enforcement action Multiple breaches in statutory du Reduced performance levels if unresolved.
+Challenging external recommendations/ improvement notice.
+Multiple breaches in statutory duty.
 Improvement notices.
+Prosecution.
 Complete systems change require Low achievement of performance/delivery requirements.
-Low achievement of performance/delivery requirements.
-Critical report.
-Severely critical report.
+Critical report. requirements.